jacobv95/dataUncert/README.md

  - Perform regression where the regression constants are affected by the uncertanty of the data

 ## Documentation
-The documentation is split in to 3 parts:
+The documentation is split in to 4 parts:
  - 1 variables
+ - 2 Constants
- - 2 Importing data
+ - 3 Importing data
- - 3 Fitting
+ - 4 Fitting

 See the folder "docs" for the documentation